carlganz/rintrojs/README.md

           value = 30
         ),
         data.step = 3,
-        data.intro = "This is a slider"
+        data.intro = "This is a slider",
+        data.hint = "You can slide me"
       ),
       introBox(
         actionButton("help", "Press for instructions"),
         data.step = 4,
-        data.intro = "This is a button"
+        data.intro = "This is a button",
+        data.hint = "You can press me"
       ),
       data.step = 2,
       data.intro = "This is the sidebar.
 Look how intro elements can nest" )
   ),

   # Show a plot of the generated distribution
   mainPanel(
     introBox(